lxzheng/setup-isatap-ipv6/Readme.md

     Setup isatap ipv6 when ethernet port ready
-    The script is for fedora
+    The script is for fedora & ubuntu
     Put the file to /etc/NetworkManager/dispatcher.d/
     Please set the following var before using it IF_ETH